Chapter 7: Brake Controls

 A breakaway brake is simply a small battery on your trailer and a switch connected to a strong cable.
 You attach the cable to your vehicle’s trailer hitch and if your trailer comes loose and your safety chains fail, the trailer will pull the cable as it breaks free of your vehicle.
 The switch will activate the battery and apply the trailer brakes strongly.

 Figure 7-5: Breakaway switch and cable

 If your trailer has a breakaway system, maintenance is simple.
 Check the breakaway battery regularly to make sure it is charged, (most high quality systems include a charger) and check the breakaway cable to make sure it’s in good condition.
 Always connect the breakaway cable to your vehicle securely.
 You can test the breakaway system by pulling the cable.
 Your trailer brakes should immediately activate and lock up the tires.
 To disengage the breakaway, simply replace the breakaway cable in the switch.

 Trailer Brake Service

-Because your trailer brakes are almost always drum brakes, you generally have to use a flat screwdriver or brake adjustment tool to perform the adjustment.
+Because your trailer brakes are almost always drum brakes, you generally only need to use a flat screwdriver or brake adjustment tool to perform the adjustment.
 Follow the directions in your trailer’s brake handbook (it’s usually a separate document), but most brakes use a “star wheel” adjuster and have you tighten the brakes until the wheel does not turn, then back off a given number of “clicks” until the wheel turns freely.
 Over time, you may need to replace the electromagnets as well, or replace the brake shoes and drums, but most trailer brakes are gently used and will last a long time.

-If you have the trailer shop adjust your brakes, have them lubricate and tighten your wheel bearings and inspect your tires and valve stems at the same time.
+If you have the trailer shop adjust your brakes, have them lubricate and tighten your wheel bearings, and inspect your tires and valve stems at the same time.